-1.3 Proposed Action
+1.3 Proposed Federal Action

-Under the proposed action, NMFS would specify a 2018 catch limit of 2,000 t of longline-caught bigeye tuna for each U.S. participating territory in the WCPO, as recommended by the Council.
-NMFS would also authorize each U.S. territory to allocate and transfer up to 1,000 t of its 2,000 t bigeye tuna limit to a U.S. longline fishing vessel(s) permitted under the Pelagic FEP and identified in a specified fishing agreement applicable to the territory.
+Pursuant to the Pelagics FEP, the Council reviews bigeye tuna catch and allocation limits at least annually to ensure consistency with the Pelagics FEP, Magnuson-Stevens Act, WCPFC decisions, and other applicable laws.
+Based on this review, the Council recommends to NMFS whether the catch and allocation limits should be approved for the fishing year, which begins on January 1 and ends on December 31.
+The proposed action is NMFS' implementation of the Council's recommendations for territorial bigeye tuna catch and allocation limits, for fishing years 2019-2023.
+Following regulatory compliance and public reviews and through NMFS approval of the proposed specifications, NMFS would authorize each U.S. territory to allocate and transfer bigeye tuna limits to a U.S. longline fishing vessel(s) permitted under the Pelagics FEP and identified in a specified fishing agreement applicable to the territory.
 Criteria for a specified fishing agreement and the process for attributing longline caught bigeye tuna made by vessels of the U.S. participating territories and U.S. vessels identified in an approved specified fishing agreement are codified in 50 CFR 665.819.
-The catch and allocation limits would be in effect until December 31, 2018.
+Under existing regulations, the specified catch and allocation limits would be in effect until they expire at the end of the relevant fishing year.